After living in beautiful San Diego for the last 34+ years,

 .
 While giving our children ample care and attention at

-home, she still managed to put in many years working as a registered
+home, she still managed to put in many years working as a Registered

 Occupational Therapist for various hospitals and school districts in the